hiqdev/hipanel/README.md

 [![Logo](https://raw.githubusercontent.com/hiqdev/hipanel-core/master/docs/logo.png)](https://hipanel.com/)

-[HiPanel](http://hipanel.com) is next generation control panel for hosting, domains and more.
+HiPanel is splitted into many pluggable packages you can choose from.

-This package is the template for building HiPanel project.
+This package is the template for assembling HiPanel project for your needs.

-HiPanel is splitted into many packages.

 - [hipanel-core](https://github.com/hiqdev/hipanel-core) - core package
 - [hipanel-rbac](https://github.com/hiqdev/hipanel-rbac) - RBAC